programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 tw-story {background-color: white;
 color: grey;}
 ```
 This CSS changes the background color of the game to white (from the default black) and the font color to grey (from the default white).
 CSS expressions begin with a [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), the selector indicates which portion of the text you want to style.
-There are some selectors, like tw-story, that [are unique to Twine](https://twinery.org/cookbook/cssselectors/harlowe/harlowe_cssselectors.html#twee-code).
 In this case, the special “tw-story” selector, indicates that the styling will be applied to the entire Twine story.
+There are some selectors, like "tw-story," that [are unique to Twine](https://twinery.org/cookbook/cssselectors/harlowe/harlowe_cssselectors.html#twee-code).

 One common point of confusion is when to use macros for styling and when to use the stylesheet.
 Typically, it is easier to make changes to individual words or passages using a macro and easier to apply changes to the entire game or to large sections of the game using the stylesheet.